happening-primal/holesail/README.md

 ## Overview

 Holesail lets you share any locally running application on a specific port with third parties securely and with a single command.
-No static IP or port forwarding required.
+No static IP or port forwarding required.git add .

 ## Installation